yahoo/fluxible/docs/api/addons/provideContext.md

 Receives the following parameters:

- * `Component`: the component to wrap, typically your top-level application component
+ * `Component`: the component to wrap, typically your top-level application component, optional if using decorator pattern
  * `customContextTypes`: additional `childContextTypes` to add; useful for plugins that add to the component context

 By default, the `executeAction` and `getStore` methods will be added to the child context and `customContextTypes` will be merged with these defaults.